syxarevo/homr_competition/README.md

 ## Model parameters

 For all model parameters there are sensible defaults (set at the top of homr_competition.py), so the project can be executed simply by running homr_competition.py script without parameters.

+## Results

+With default parameters the proposed model achives 0.02 avg. edit distance for the validation set.